WokLibCodeClub/rocket/step1/README.md

 # Step 1: create a rocket, write code to move it in four directions using the keyboard

-1. Let's create the size of the screen
+1. Let's set the size of the screen
 ```
 WIDTH = 600
 HEIGHT = 500